PoignardAzur/poignardazur.github.io/drafts/07-microsoft-copilot-blunder.md

 ### CodeGenX

-Getting CodeGenX apparently requires that you go [their website](https://www.deepgenx.com/), give them your email adress, and get an API key.
+Getting CodeGenX apparently requires that you go to [their website](https://www.deepgenx.com/), give them your email adress, and get an API key.
 I gave them my email, and didn't get anything.

 Since their Github repository hasn't had a commit for almost a year, I'm just going to assume the project is dead.